 However, if you stick with it and add weight intelligently, you should make great progress on your lifts.
 This page will detail the Smolov Jr. protocol, for more information about the full 13 week Smolov protocol, head here.
-If you’re familiar with the program and are just looking for a calculator to compute loads, click here for our web calculator or if you prefer, we have a smolov app in the itunes store and google play market for download.
-If you’re more of a spreadsheet person, download our excel smolov jr calculator.
+If you’re familiar with the program and are just looking for a calculator to compute loads, click here or here for the app.

 Smolov Jr. is a 4 day per week program that extends over a period of 3 weeks.
 Each week the same repetition scheme is repeated.

 |Day 2 (Wednesday)||7 / 5|

 The weights used on each day are based on your one rep max according to the table below.
 Each week, depending on how the previous week went, you will add weight according to the table.

 Week Day 1 - 6 x 6 Day 2 - 7 x 5 Day 3 - 8 x 4 Day 4 - 10 x 3

 2 70% + 5 to 10lbs 75% + 5 to 10lbs 80% + 5 to 10lbs 85% + 5 to 10lbs

 3 70% + 10 to 20lbs 75% + 10 to 20lbs 80% + 10 to 20lbs 85% + 10 to 20lbs